20/Resource Set Specification Version 1

 properties

-The optional properties key SHALL be a dictionary where each key maps a single property name to a RFC 22 idset string.
-The idset string SHALL represent a set of execution target ranks.
-A given execution target rank MAY appear in multiple property mappings.
+(dictionary of string, OPTIONAL) Each key maps a single property name to a RFC 22 idset string.
+The idset string SHALL represent a set of execution targets.
+A given target MAY appear in multiple property mappings.
 Property names SHALL be valid UTF-8, and MUST NOT contain the following illegal characters:

 ! & ' " ^ ` | ( )